 The New Jersey nursing home abuse lawyers from Davis & Brusca, LLC are here to help you and your family during your time of need.
 Nursing home residents are often very vulnerable to injury and must be given a high level of care to protect them from harm.
 When patients are neglected or abused, there are many types of injuries that may incur:

 One of the most common nursing home injuries is bedsores, or pressure sores, which affect approximately 10 percent (10%) of nursing home patients, many of whom are confined to a bed or wheelchair.
 When patients stay in the same position for an extended period, unrelieved pressure in certain areas can restrict blood flow.
-Skin tissue becomes irritated, and as tissue and muscle deteriorate from lack of circulation, a serious wound develops.
+Skin tissue and muscle deteriorate from lack of circulation, and a serious wound develops.

 Bedsores are typically categorized as Stage I through IV (Stage I = least severe; Stage IV = most severe).
 Wounds may also be designated “unstageable”, such as when the wound is covered by too much dead tissue to properly stage.
-Bedsores are easily prevented, either by encouraging patients to be mobile or by regularly changing the position of patients who cannot move themselves.
-If left untreated, bedsores can be life-threatening.
+Bedsores are easily prevented by regularly changing the position of patients who cannot move themselves.
+Bedsores are very serious and can be life-threatening.

 Injuries and falls frequently happen when patients are left on their own, or when staff move patients from one location to another.
 Nursing homes must conduct a fall-risk assessment on every new patient when they enter the facility so that they can take the proper steps to keep patients safe.
 When a fracture occurs due to a fall, a patient being dropped, or other circumstance, it can be extremely painful and may require surgery.
-Tragically, fractures in the elderly frequently lead to death.
+Tragically, fractures in the elderly are more serious than in other age groups and may lead to death.